 In California there are 3 laws protecting your rights as a new father within the 1st year of the childbirth, FMLA, CFRA, The New Parent Leave Act.
 All of these policies/laws must be clearly outlined in your employee hand book.
 If you’re working for a start-up and your boss is being difficult; you should

 read study the employee handbook back and forth.
-If the handbook lacks reference to the California state laws, you can try to use this as leverage in your negotiations.
 Important to note that you don’t have to take the entire 12 weeks allocated at one time and can break it into multiple segments.

 Requesting paternity days off with managers:

 If your manager threatens you and there’s a possibility of losing your job because you’re taking lawful time off then you probably shouldn’t be working for that company in the first place alternatively you should seek legal council.

 FMLA (The Family and Medical Leave Act)

 12 weeks of unpaid leave to fulfill family obligations during a 12-month rolling period for the birth or care of the employee’s child within the first year of birth